Trans-Canada Highway: New Brunswick

 The Trans-Canada Highway crosses into New Brunswick and becomes Route 2 just northwest of Edmundston.
-From Edmundston, the highway (again signed exclusively with the TCH shield) follows the Saint John River Valley, running south for 170 km to Woodstock (parallelling the Canada–US border) and then east for another 102 km to pass through Fredericton.
+From Edmundston, the highway (again signed exclusively with the TCH shield) follows the Saint John River Valley, running south for 170 km to Woodstock (parallelling the Canada–United States border) and then east for another 102 km to pass through New Brunswick's capital city, Fredericton.
 40 km east of Fredericton, the Saint John River turns south, whereby the highway crosses the river at Jemseg and continues heading east to Moncton another 135 km later.
-On November 1, 2007, New Brunswick completed a 20-year effort to convert its entire 516 km section of the Trans-Canada Highway into a four-lane limited-access divided highway.
+On November 1, 2007, New Brunswick completed a 20-year effort to convert its entire 516 km section of the Trans-Canada Highway into a four-lane, limited-access, divided highway.
 The highway has a speed limit of 110 km/h on most of its sections in New Brunswick.

-New Brunswick was the first province where the main route of the Trans-Canada Highway was made entirely into a four-lane limited-access divided highway.
+New Brunswick was the first province where the main route of the Trans-Canada Highway was made entirely into a four-lane, limited-access, divided highway.

 From Moncton, the highway continues southeast for 54 km to a junction at Aulac close to the New Brunswick–Nova Scotia border (near Sackville).
-Here, Trans-Canada Highway again splits into two routes, with the main route continuing to the nearby border with Nova Scotia as Route 2, and a 70 km route designated as Route 16 which runs east to the Confederation Bridge at Cape Jourimain.
+Here, Trans-Canada Highway again splits into two routes, with the main route continuing to the nearby border with Nova Scotia as Route 2, and a 70 km route designated as Route 16, which runs east to the Confederation Bridge at Cape Jourimain.

 Nova Scotia

-From the New Brunswick border, the main Trans-Canada Highway route continues east into Nova Scotia at Amherst, where it settles onto Nova Scotia Highway 104.
-Southeast of Amherst, near Thomson Station, the highway traverses the Cobequid Pass, a 45 km tolled section ending at Masstown, before passing by Truro, where it links with Highway 102 to Halifax, 117 km east of the New Brunswick border.
-Halifax, like Toronto, is a provincial capital that the Trans-Canada Highway does not pass through.
-Beyond Truro, the highway continues east for 57 km to New Glasgow where it meets Highway 106, before continuing to the Canso Causeway which crosses the Strait of Canso onto Cape Breton Island near Port Hawkesbury.
+From the New Brunswick border, the main Trans-Canada Highway route continues east into Nova Scotia as Nova Scotia Highway 104, passing the town of Amherst.
+Southeast of Amherst, near Thomson Station, the highway traverses the Cobequid Pass, a 45 km tolled section ending at Masstown, before passing Truro, where it links with Highway 102 to Halifax, 117 km east of the New Brunswick border.
+Like Toronto, Halifax is a provincial capital that the Trans-Canada Highway does not pass through.
+Beyond Truro, the highway continues east for 57 km to New Glasgow, where it meets Highway 106, before continuing to the Canso Causeway, which crosses the Strait of Canso onto Cape Breton Island near Port Hawkesbury.
 From the Canso Causeway, the highway continues east, now designated as Highway 105 on Cape Breton Island, until reaching the Marine Atlantic ferry terminal at North Sydney.